The Chimney Sweep Online Fireplace, Woodstove, Gas Stove and Barbecue Shop

 Comparing Heating Costs With Various Fuels

-The chart below shows how much it costs to heat an average home using the various fuels listed.
-Fuel pricing is from the Department of
+The chart below shows how much it costs to heat an average home using the various fuels listed,

 and the Efel Harmony II oil stove.

 The PRICE / MBTU column shows the cost of one

 The ANNUAL COST column shows the fuel expense to heat the average US household for one year (44 MBTU).

 Because BTU content varies among species of fuel wood, the chart uses an average of the 28 recommended species from our

 ||12.67¢ / KWH